Pangloss Collection

 The Pangloss Collection is a digital library whose objective is to store and facilitate access to audio recordings in endangered languages of the world.
 Developed by the LACITO centre of CNRS in Paris, the collection provides free online access to documents of connected, spontaneous speech, in otherwise little-documented languages of all continents.

 Principles

 A sound archive with synchronized transcriptions

 For the science of linguistics, language is first and foremost spoken language.
 The medium of spoken language is sound.
 The Pangloss Collection gives access to original recordings simultaneously with transcriptions and translations, as a resource for further research.
 After being recorded in its cultural context, texts have been transcribed in collaboration with native speakers.

 A structured, open architecture

-The archived data is structured in accordance with the latest data-processing standards, as open architecture, in an open format, and may be downloaded under a Creative Commons license.
+The archived data is based on robust standards, as open architecture, in an open format, and may be downloaded under a Creative Commons license.
 The software used to prepare and disseminate it is open-source.
-The Pangloss Collection is a member of the OLAC network of archival repositories and of the Digital Endangered Languages and Music Archive Network (DELAMAN).
+The Pangloss Collection is a member of the Digital Endangered Languages and Music Archive Network (DELAMAN).
+Its hosting platform, the Cocoon repository, is one of the archives participating in the OLAC network.